 1968 - The John and Janie Whaley House, 1001 Vance Drive, Tarboro NC.
 Sold in 1998 to Frank and Pat Allen, still owners as of 2014.
 The house is L-shaped with floor to ceiling windows on the back of both sides of the L and overlooks Hendricks Creek.
 About 1 acre.

 1969 - The Donald and Dorothy Huisingh Residence, 1213 Kingston Ridge Road, Cary.
 Won a AIANC Merit Award in 1969.
 Built by Paul Childers.
 Renovated in the early 2000's so as to obliterate the Modernist design, bottom photo.
 Sold in 2006 to John Pearson.
-Destroyed to build another house, bottom photo.
+For sale in 2019.
+Not in good shape.

 1969 - The Richard D. and Bernice E. Hobbet House, 8 Heath Place, Durham.
 Deeded to Bernice E. Hobbet in 1970.
 Sold in 2015 to Kristina F. and Jacob D. Baldridge.
 Renovated by Center Studio Architecture.